Rye House Stadium

-Rye House Stadium is a former greyhound racing and speedway venue in Rye Road, Hoddesdon, Hertfordshire.
+Rye House Stadium was a speedway and greyhound racing venue in Rye Road, Hoddesdon, Hertfordshire, England.
 It is situated adjacent to the River Lea Navigation.

 Origins

 The name Rye House originates from a collection of medieval buildings on an area known as the Isle of Rye due to the fact that the land was directly next door to the River Lea/Lee and in particular the Lee Navigation.
-When the stadium was constructed in 1935 it was put next door to Rye House on a spare plot which is where the name for the stadium came from.
+When the stadium was constructed in 1934 it was put next door to Rye House on a spare plot which is where the name for the stadium came from.
 Rye House had been the family home for the Parr family that included Catherine in the 16th century and later a workhouse and tourist attraction in the 19th century.
 All that remains today of the original Rye House is the gatehouse found to the north of the stadium.

-The stadium (or circuit as it was then) was first used on 27 May 1934 when it hosted speedway meetings.
-The stadium was accessed from Rye Road either in an easterly or westerly direction with Hoddesdon to the west and a large sewage works to the east.

-The stadium today

-The stadium has hosted greyhound racing, speedway and stock car racing.
-The stadium was taken over by Warren Scott in 2016 and underwent an upgrade.
-However, Scott was subject to a bankruptcy order in 2018.
-Next to the stadium is Rye House Kart Circuit which was built on a former site of the speedway track.

-In 2019, the stadium was taken over by the Rye House Group, who subsequently submitted plans (in 2021) to the East Hertfordshire District Council for redevelopment of the site.
-The speedway track was also demolished.